liudger/bravia-quad-homeassistant/README.md

-**The hard work was reverse-engineering the sony bravia quad commands.
-This was all vibe-coded in cursor.
-USE AT YOUR OWN RISK**
+**USE AT YOUR OWN RISK.
+The hard work was reverse-engineering the sony bravia quad commands.
+Everything you see here was vibe-coded in cursor so I could make it work with home assistant. **

 # Bravia Quad Home Assistant Integration